jake-ish/Research-Project-2/src/kaks/README.md

   built by re-allocating each mutation to a context-matched site (1,000 perms).
 - **Test 2 (stops):** observed stop-codon count vs the same context-matched null.

+**Note on the two tests:** The paper reports and relies on Test 1 only; all dataset decisions were based on these Ka/Ks results, Test 2 is retained here as an auxiliary check and its output is not used in the paper's analysis.

 ## Inputs
 - `--csv`   cleaned, gene-oriented mutation table (in `data/processed/`)
 - `--fasta` gene-oriented reference CDS FASTA (in `data/raw/`)